Skip to content

 Thread-Safe Queues

-In the previous article on condition_variable, we built a simplified BoundedQueue—one with push and pop, capable of blocking and notifying.
-To be honest, it looked pretty decent at the time.
-But if you drop it straight into production code, I'd bet money it'll break within two days: How do we gracefully shut down the queue?
-What happens if a producer thread crashes while a consumer is blocked on pop?
-What if we don't want to wait indefinitely and just want to try popping a single element?
-What if we want to cancel the wait from the outside?
+In the previous article on condition_variable, we wrote a simplified version of BoundedQueue—it had mutex and condition_variable, supported blocking, and supported notifications.
+Honestly, it felt pretty solid when we wrote it, but if you drop it directly into production code, I bet it will cause issues within two days: How do we gracefully shut down the queue?
+What if a producer thread crashes while a consumer is blocked on pop?
+What if I don't want to wait indefinitely and just want to try to fetch an element?
+What if I want to cancel the wait from the outside?

-Until we address these issues, this queue is nothing more than a teaching toy.
-In this article, we'll transform it from a toy into a genuinely usable component—adding a shutdown mechanism, timed try_push / try_pop, C++20 stop_token integration, and backpressure strategies when the queue is full.
-We'll take it step by step, building each new capability on top of the last, so you can clearly see the reasoning behind every design decision.
-But first, let's solidify the foundation.
+Until these issues are resolved, this queue is just a teaching toy.
+In this article, we will transform it from a teaching toy into a truly usable component—adding a shutdown mechanism, try_push/try_pop with timeouts, C++20 stop_token integration, and backpressure strategies when the queue is full.
+We will proceed step-by-step, adding one capability at a time based on the previous step, so you can clearly see the rationale behind every design decision.
+Don't worry, let's solidify the foundation first.

 Starting Point: A Working BoundedQueue

-Let's bring over the queue we wrote in the condition_variable article as our starting point for today:
+Let's bring over the queue from the condition_variable article as our starting point today:

 template <typename T>